Black September Organization: Origin

-The group's name is derived from the Black September conflict which began on 16 September 1970, when King Hussein of Jordan declared military rule in response to fedayeen attempting to seize his kingdom – resulting in the deaths and expulsion of thousands of Palestinian fighters from Jordan.
+The group's name is derived from the Black September conflict (1970 – 71, also known as the Jordanian Civil War) which began on 16 September 1970, when King Hussein of Jordan declared military rule in response to the Dawson's Field hijackings by the Popular Front for the Liberation of Palestine (PFLP), with the aftermath of the conflict resulting in the deaths and expulsions of thousands of Palestinians from Jordan.
 The BSO began as a small cell of Fatah men determined to take revenge upon King Hussein and the Jordanian Armed Forces.
 Recruits from the PFLP, as-Sa'iqa, and other groups also joined.

 Initially, most of its members were dissidents within Fatah who had been close to Abu Ali Iyad, the commander of Fatah forces in northern Jordan who continued to fight the Jordanian Army after the PLO leadership withdrew.
 He was killed, allegedly through execution, by Jordanian forces on 23 July 1971.
 It was alleged by them that the Jordanian Prime Minister at the time, Wasfi Tal, was personally responsible for his torture and death.